BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.2 – 20.
+Jun 2018
+* This is a huge update.
+Please test deeply.

+* GDPR Release
+* We belive we have done all possible to make BuddyForms GDPR compliance.
+GDPR is still a subject to change and we will adjust BuddyForms if we find out that something is not build GDPR compliance.
+* --> Make the architecture of BuddyForms GDPR Complaint
+* --> Add a new Form Element "GDPR Agreement"
+* --> Added GDPR Agreement templates for registration, post and contact forms
+* --> Add new general settings page to create default Agreement templates and form footer terms text and terms page link option.
+* --> Added a new shortcode "GDPR Export and Erase Form" [buddyforms_gpdr].
+A form to add GDPR Personal Data Export and Erase request forms to your site
+* --> Added support for the Personal data exporter
+* --> Fixing how the plugin get the user data with a new way to disable it.
+* --> Added argument validation to take in count the wp core key and the field types matching.
+* --> Refactoring how the user meta is saved.
+Now all is in the same place.

+* Featured Image
+* Created a new uploader.
+Its now possible to upload featured images for unregistered logged off users.

+* Adding a link "create new entry" if the submission list is empty.
+* Fixing the form slug to get the form messages.
+Cleaning and refactoring the code.
+* Adding a code to show the related tabs in base of the form type select in the templates
+* Adding a filter to disable save usermeta data 'buddyforms_not_save_usermeta'.
+* Make sure tinyMCE exist otherwise it is braking the ajax.
+* Fixing the submit with ajax option for the form.
+* Adding function to map the existing fields to override the meta use in wp core instead of duplicate it.
+* Calling the new functions in the user-meta.php file, this is a new centralice way to get and write the user data.
+* Changing the loader priority of the user-meta.php file to use the new function in the frontend
+* Avoid send the notification id if the status is the same
+* Including Patty O'Hara suggestion to avoid send the email notification if the old status is equal to the new status.
+This will avoid to send the notification twice
+* Added the new GDPR Admin Notice
+* Added the new freemius sdk
+* Fixed a issue with the user meta.
+Some data have not get validated correctly.
+* save a issue with tinymce not updating the textbox during submit
+* Added a check to registration forms if the default values exist on update of a user to avoid notice
+* Added new filter and add a check to deactivate the activation mail with a filter
+* Fixing the remote preview url

 = 2.1.7 – 20.
 May 2018
 * Removed all dependencies to bootstrap.
 In earlier versions UI parts of the Admin have been build with Bootstrap.
 This parts have been rebuild to use WordPress native jQuery UI